Teaching Metric Distance to Discrete Autoregressive Language Models: Reproducibility statement

 \section{Reproducibility statement}

 All experiments use publicly available backbones and datasets.
 Hyperparameter settings, including loss weight and temperature, are documented in~\Cref{sec:ax_exp_more}.
-Training follows standard implementations, and code with full configurations will be released for reproducibility.
+Training follows standard implementations.
 While training runs incur stochasticity from initialization and data order, we could not conduct extensive statistical analysis across multiple runs due to computational limits.
 Reported results are therefore based on single or limited runs, but we verify robustness through hyperparameter ablations.
-All datasets, model outputs, and scripts required to reproduce the results will be made publicly available.